Core Idea

 • Strengths: deep expertise, self-accountability, continuous self-improvement

-• Blind spots: limited awareness of team friction or interpersonal dynamics; can appear uncollaborative when absorbed in their own work
+• Blind spots: limited awareness of team friction; can appear uncollaborative when absorbed in their own work

 Outwards — Team-focused